-- 1. Critical Incidents: These incidents pose an immediate and severe threat to the organization's operations, data, or reputation.
-Examples include significant data breaches, widespread malware outbreaks, or denial-of-service attacks that impact critical systems or services. - 2.
-High-Priority Incidents: These incidents can cause significant disruption or damage if not addressed promptly.
+- Critical Incidents: These are incidents that pose an immediate and severe threat to the organization's operations, data, or reputation.
+Examples include major data breaches, widespread malware outbreaks, or denial-of-service attacks that impact critical systems or services. - 2.
+High-Priority Incidents: These are incidents that have the potential to cause significant disruption or damage if not addressed promptly.
 Examples include targeted phishing attacks against key personnel, ransomware infections affecting essential systems, or unauthorized access to sensitive data. - 3.
 Medium-Priority Incidents: These are incidents that require attention but may not have an immediate impact on critical operations.
 Examples include isolated malware infections on non-essential systems, minor data leaks involving non-sensitive information, or policy violations by individual users. - 4.
-Low-Priority Incidents: These incidents have minimal impact on operations or can be addressed without significant resources or urgency.
+Low-Priority Incidents: These are incidents that have minimal impact on operations or can be addressed without significant resources or urgency.
 Examples include routine software glitches, minor network interruptions, or low-risk security alerts that do not require immediate action. - 5.
 Incident Categories Based on Impact: Incidents can also be categorized based on their potential impact on confidentiality, integrity, and availability of information assets.
-For example, incidents affecting sensitive data (such as personal information or financial records) may be prioritized over incidents involving non-sensitive information. - 6.
+For example, incidents affecting sensitive data (such as personal information or financial records) may be prioritized higher than incidents involving non-sensitive information. - 6.
 Incident Categories Based on Attack Vectors: Incidents can be categorized based on the method of attack or exploitation used by threat actors.
-For example, phishing attacks, malware infections, insider threats, or physical security breaches may each have their category for prioritization and response. - 7.
+For example, phishing attacks, malware infections, insider threats, or physical security breaches may each have their own category for prioritization and response. - 7.
 Regulatory Compliance Requirements: Some incidents may need to be prioritized based on regulatory compliance requirements or legal obligations.
-For example, incidents involving compromising Personally Identifiable Information (PII) may need to be prioritized to ensure compliance with data protection laws and regulations. - 8.
+For example, incidents involving the compromise of personally identifiable information (PII) may need to be prioritized to ensure compliance with data protection laws and regulations. - 8.
 Business Impact Assessment: Conducting a business impact assessment can help prioritize incidents based on their potential impact on critical business processes, revenue generation, customer trust, or regulatory compliance.
-Incidents with the most significant impact on the organization's ability to achieve its objectives may be prioritized higher for response and resolution.
+Incidents that have the greatest impact on the organization's ability to achieve its objectives may be prioritized higher for response and resolution.